-The School of Forestry and Wildlife Sciences offers transfer programs for students attending University of West Alabama and others.
+The School of Forestry and Wildlife Sciences offers transfer programs for students attending Southern Union State Community College, University of West Alabama, among others.
 Please see below for more details concerning these opportunities.

 Cooperative B.S. and M.N.R.
 Degree Program with University of West Alabama

 Students at The University of West Alabama will be able to earn a Master’s degree in Natural Resources (MNR) that will qualify them to become either Professional Foresters or Certified Wildlife Biologists.
 A cooperative program between the undergraduate program in Environmental Sciences in the College of Natural Sciences and Mathematics at The University of West Alabama and the graduate program in Natural Resources in the School of Forestry and Wildlife Sciences at Auburn University.
 Over a five year period students from UWA who enter this cooperative degree program will earn a B.S. degree in Environmental Sciences from The University of West Alabama and an M.N.R. degree in Natural Resources from Auburn University.
 The Cooperative Degree Program is conducted as outlined below.